9 Reasons to Buy Your Glasses Online — and How to Get a Pair for $38

 Glasses are way cooler now than when I was a kid.
 And over the years, I’ve picked up quite a few pairs so I can switch them out depending on my mood.

-To save money, I buy glasses online.
+So, to save money, I buy glasses online.

 I can get way more bang for my buck and get glasses of equal or better quality.
 But saving money isn’t the only reason I prefer shopping for glasses online.

 Brick-and-mortar stores have limited floor space and can only display so many frames.

 This explains why stores try to showcase as many high-priced designer glasses as possible; those frames make more money.
 Depending on the store’s vendor relationships, it might offer only specific brands, further limiting its selection.

 When you pick from a selection someone else curated, you don’t see other frames that might be more your style.
 But when you shop online, you can from a large range of styles, brands and frames.

 If you have a style in mind — say classic tortoiseshell glasses — you might find two or three pairs in the store.
 Search for the same type of frames online, and you’ll find a wider selection.

 I must have 10 different pairs by now.
 Here’s one of my favorite pairs that I picked up from GlassesUSA.
 (Product name: Muse M Round)

 If you already wear glasses, trying on glasses in the store can be a bit tricky.

 You’ve got to take them off to try on frames, so… you can’t really see what the new frames look like on your face.
 If you have got a strong prescription, it’s nearly impossible to get a good look at the glasses on display, much less what they look like on you.